p2peditor/CompGenerator/docs/config_file_reference.md

 See the [Assignments File Reference](assignments_file_reference.md) for full documentation on how to work with your competitor assignments file.

 ### 2.2 Marking Top-Ranked Competitors
-The "stars" key gives a dictionary that maps competitor names or WCA IDs to which events they might could set a record in (i.e. events in which they are "stars").
+The "stars" key gives a dictionary that maps competitor names to which events they might could set a record in (i.e. events in which they are "stars").
 Scorecards for these people will be marked with a gold star in the scrambler signature area, as a reminder to scramblers to make extra-sure that the scrambles are correct.
-It doesn't matter whether you list your star competitors by their name or their ID.
 For example:

 ```
   "stars": {
-    "2022KEAL01":["333"],
+    "Ada Ke":["333"],
-    "2022KEAD01":["555"],
+    "Alan Ke":["555"],
     "Ash Black":["333","777"],
     "Braden Dillenberg":["FTO"]
   }